-RiscV: a new open-source Instruction Set Architecture (ISA)
+RISC-V: a new open-source Instruction Set Architecture (ISA)

-- Created by the University of California Berkeley, in a world dominated by proprietary ISAs (ARM, x86) - Exists in 32, 64 and 128 bit variants, from microcontrollers to powerful server hardware. - Anyone can use and extend it to create their own SoCs and CPUs. - This reduces costs and promotes reuse and collaboration - ► Implementations can be proprietary.
-Many hardware vendors have plans to include RiscV CPUs in their hardware (examples: Western Digital, Nvidia) - Free implementations are being created
+- Created by the University of California Berkeley, in a world dominated by proprietary ISAs with heavy royalties (ARM, x86) - Exists in 32, 64 and 128 bit variants, from microcontrollers to powerful server hardware. - Anyone can use and extend it to create their own SoCs and CPUs. - This reduces costs and promotes reuse and collaboration - Implementations can be proprietary.
+Many hardware vendors are using RISC-V CPUs in their hardware (examples: Microchip, Western Digital, Nvidia) - ► Free implementations are being created